-I made a series of interviews on behalf of the Berlin edition of Modern Tango World.
-This article is my own reflections, based on these interviews.
+I made a series of interviews on behalf of the Berlin edition of Modern Tango World 2015.
+This is an overview, emphasizing the most interesting things I learned, with links to the original interviews.
 “Erfahrungen machen” is a common German phrase, which translates as “making experiences”.
 The long history of tango here in Berlin has […]

 “Berlin is the first city of the world where you had tango community who danced Argentine Tango.
 In Japan in 40s and 50s you had many people who heard tango music, But dancers in a community, you had in Uruguay and BsAs, but not in Europe.
 The first point of the world to have this outside from South America was Berlin.
 Berlin is famous for the boheme life.
 People come here to go out, to meet people, to laugh and love with them.
 And tango is a part of this.

-The challenge facing every tango professional is how to attract new dancers.
+Sven Elze and Pedram Shahyar, Tango Kollektiv The challenge facing every tango professional is how to attract new dancers.
 We all have lots of ideas, and we know that most of them don’t work.
 If we had more students, the teachers wouldn’t need to compete, and most of our tango wars would go away.
 Sven […]

 For me authenticity is really important, but it’s authenticity for me, my logic, what I am doing.
 What I am teaching about tango makes sense.
 So that a student afterwards feels comfortable, feels logical, that they can use it, that they can understand it, practice it, get better.

 My first experience of TangoLoft made me cry.
 I couldn’t even dance that night.
 I was so moved that a milonga could be everything that I dream of… Elegant – with candles and flowers and antique furniture.
 Comfortable – with various seating options.
 Gourmet –with a kitchen.
 Free – without scowling onlookers.
 Happy –with laughter and smiles.
 Diverse –with all […]